Image ALT {ALT}

 No special preparation is usually needed, and you can return to your normal activities after the test.

-EKG and Echocardiogram Are not the Same Test
+EKG and Echocardiogram Are Not the Same Test

 Many patients think that an EKG and an echocardiogram are the same examination or that one can replace the other.
 In fact, these tests assess different aspects of heart health.